 Yes, during the competition we will give out important information through our noticeboard that will be available on our website.
 Send your questions about the tasks and other things to email@example.com.

 You can cheer each other on using our forum.
-You can communicate in Czech (or Slovak) and English (but only for the foreign high schoolers and the Open category.).
+You can communicate in Czech (or Slovak) and English.

 Yes, after the end of the competition the solutions will appear on our website.
 Some time after the end the organizers will still be on the website and will be reacting to your recommendations, experiences or troubles relating the competition or the problems.

 The task should make it clear.
 If it isn't clear then contact the organizers.
 In general it is true that more significant digits are not a problem.

 Examples of correct rounding of a result can be found in rules.

 Yes, you can answer any question as many times as you want to.
 Remember though that by submitting wrong answers you will lower the potential point gain from the question and also that you can't answer the problems from the same category incorrectly more than once in a minute (the problems from the main category and the three hurry-up categories).
 For more information see the rules of the competition.

 It is a period in the competition between 18:00 and 20:00 CET when

 you can solve new and relatively easy problems.
 However, you can get

 bonus points only until 18:30 CET.
 It is a series of problems that runs